Struggling to price your coaching services so that you aren’t overcharging or undercharging for your coaching packages?

 Click the video to watch…

-First, let’s talk about the pricing strategies you can use to price your coaching program
+First, let’s talk about the pricing strategies you can use to price your coaching services

 You’ve got a few options: